calebpeterson/memorial/README.md

 `<some command that outputs files/lines/etc...> | memorial --lines --print`

-Gives you the command's output followed by:
+Gives you the original command followed by:

 ```
 original command output